-last updated 8-Mar-2014
+last updated 11-Aug-2019

 We envision a medium scale palm oil plantation and mill in Oyo State, Nigeria, including a 1000 hectare (2500 acre) plantation of Tenera-type hybrid oil palm trees producing 5 and 10 million kg of fresh fruit bunches of palm fruit per year, and a mill that will process this fruit to yield more than 1 million litres of cooking grade palm oil annually.

-Currently, we have planted approximately 200 acres with about 8,000 trees, which have begun to bear fruit.
-After producing approximately 100 litres of oil in 2010 and around 710 litres of oil in 2011, the 2012 harvest produced about 2280 litres of oil.
-The 2013 harvest is now complete, finishing at 6085 litres.
+Currently, we have planted approximately 200 acres with about 8,000 trees, which have been bearing fruit since around 2007.
+After producing approximately 100 litres of oil in 2010, the production increased exponentially until 2013.
+Since 2015 we have average a little over 10,000 litres per year in oil production, with a peak of 12,220 litres produced in 2016.
 Since early in 2012 we have been processing our own fruit, using semi-automated equipment purchased from NIFOR (Nigerian Institute For Oil-palm Research), and installed in our new building on the grounds of The Good Samaritan Society Mission Village.
 Our tractor and heavy duty disc harrow arrived in 2012 to help keep the farms free from fire and to facilitate additional crop farming in open spaces and spaces between the trees.

 See the History page for a brief photo history of the project.
 More photos can be found on the Photos page, with a few detailed reports linked under Reports.
-Check out the Maps and the new Videos!
+Check out the Maps and the Videos!
 Questions or comments?
 Go to the Contact Us page.